trashpandaindustries/lema-json/README.md

-# lema-rag-json
+# Description
-JSONification of the LEMA dataset
+JSONification of the LEMA dataset to allow for easier data ingestion, and search.
+The ultimate goal is a provide a semantic search of the Lachlan & Elizabeth Macquarie Archive (LEMA) once the dataset is updated.

 (https://www.mq.edu.au/macquarie-archive/lema/)